Pentucket Bank Officially Names Jonathan Dowst Chief Executive Officer

 Jonathan (Jon) joined the Pentucket Bank team as Executive Vice President/Chief Credit Officer in March of 2019 following nearly 35 years at both small and large banks.
 He most recently had been employed at Bank of America, where he held a number of senior-level leadership roles in commercial credit, sales, and overall business strategy.

 In addition to his experience with national banks, Jon started his career in community banking in New Hampshire, where he honed strong customer service, team building, and community involvement skills, aligning his experience with Pentucket Bank’s community-based mission and culture.

-Jon was subsequently named President of Pentucket Bank July 1, 2020 as part of the Bank’s long-term succession plan.
-In his role as President, Jon worked closely with Cote and former President Charles Walker, along with the other members of the Bank’s Senior Leadership Team, to ensure a smooth transition while also overseeing the day to day operations of the Bank.
+Jon was subsequently named President of Pentucket Bank on July 1, 2020, as part of the Bank’s long-term succession plan.
+In his role as President, Jon worked closely with Cote and former President Charles Walker, along with the other members of the Bank’s Senior Leadership Team, to ensure a smooth transition while also overseeing the day-to-day operations of the Bank.

 “I am humbled by the support I have received by the Bank’s Board of Directors and Leadership Team, and by their trust in me to lead this fine community institution.
 I have large shoes to fill with the retirements of Scott and Chuck, however together with Pentucket Bank’s team of talented, dedicated, and passionate bankers, I am confident we will continue to do great things for our customers and communities,” said Dowst.